inertiacreeping/youtubeuploader/README.md

    - Go to the [Google Cloud Console](https://console.cloud.google.com/) and sign in with your Google account.
 Create an account if you don't have one, obviously.

 2. **Create a New Project**
-   - Click on the project dropdown near the top of the page.
+   - Click on the project dropdown near the top left of the page.
-   - Click the "New Project" button.
+   - Click the "New Project" text in the top right of the new popup.
    - Enter a project name and select a billing account if prompted.
    - Click "Create".

 #### Step 2: Enable the YouTube Data API v3

 1. **Search for the YouTube Data API v3**
-   - Use the search bar to find "YouTube Data API v3".
+   - Use the top search bar to find "YouTube Data API v3".
 2. **Enable the API**
    - Click on the YouTube Data API v3 and press "Enable".

 #### Step 3: Create Credentials

 1. **Access the Credentials Page**
-   - Once the YouTube API has been enabled, click on "Manage"
+   - Once the YouTube API has been enabled, click on the blue "Manage" button.
-   - Once you're reidrected to the API metrics page, click on "Create Credentials" blue button in the top right.
+   - Once you're redirected to the API metrics page, click on "Create Credentials" blue button in the top right.

 2. **Configure the OAuth Consent Screen**
-   - Select the user data type
+   - Select the **user** data type
    - Fill in the required fields (app name, user support email, developer contact information).
    - Save and continue, add scopes if necessary (I dunno, select all scopes).
    - Select "Desktop app" as the application type.